Sora-yx/SADX-Randomizer/files/README.txt

 Q: I don't like those missions, I prefer the original SADX goals.
 A: You can disable the missions in the settings of the mod.
 Open the SADX mod manager, select "Randomizer" in the Mods list, then Click on "Configure..." and set "Allow SA2 Mission" to "false".

-Q: I sometimes hear weird music when I play Rando, like Sonic CD or peaceful music, kinda like Christmas, those aren't in SADX originally right?
+Q: Sometimes I hear weird music, like Sonic CD or peaceful music, kinda like Christmas, those aren't in SADX originally right?
 A: Those are DLCs music from Sonic Adventure 1.
 DLCs got scrapped in SADX, but Rando actually restore them.

 Q: How am I supposed to catch Froggy when I'm not playing Big the cat?
 A: When you get a Big stage, Froggy is hidden somewhere in the stage, the location isn't random, it's always the same, just like Gamma's Emerald Coast.

-Q: Why Froggy isn't in the same location as vanilla tho?
+Q: Why Froggy isn't in the same location as vanilla though?
 A: That wouldn't be funny. :^)

 Q: Are the Twinkle Circuit tracks randomized?